msp4msps/M365_Security/README.md

 - Provide a UPN of a Global Admin that can connect to Security and Compliance PowerShell ex: admin@novacoastschool.com (no quotes)
 - Provide your Secure Application Model secrets to get an AccessToken
 - The Script will provide a JSON of all policy information in the Temp folder of you C Drive

+**Get-CAPExcludedUsers**
+-This script records all users being excluded from each conditional acccess policy in a tenant.
+This includes direct exclusions or exclusions as part of a group.
+This script should help you identify any misconfigurations in policies.
+Genernally, you should not have licensed users excluded in your policy definition.
+- CD into the file path you want to have the CSV file output
+- Use the GetAccessToken.ps1 script to get an AccessToken for the script.
+- Provide your Secure Application Model secrets to get an AccessToken
+- Run the script
+- The Script will output a CSV file in the location you navigate to